alxtsg/BFC/README.md

 2. Update `/etc/pf.conf`.
 3. Update crontab to update the data file periodically.

+## Configuration ##

+The `whitelist.txt` file contains IP addresses that traffic from those hosts are accepted.
+1 network block per line.
+By default, the following network blocks are whitelisted:

+* `10.0.0.0/8`
+* `172.16.0.0/12`
+* `192.168.0.0/16`
+* `fc00::/7`

 ## Usage ##

-BFC copies the processed data file to /etc directory and reload the ruleset using `pfctl(8)`, which both require root privileges.
+BFC copies the processed data files to `/etc` directory and reload the ruleset using `pfctl(8)`.

 Assume BFC is installed at `/home/joe/bfc` and run as the user joe, update `/etc/doas.conf`:

-    permit nopass joe as root cmd /bin/mv args /home/joe/bfc/bfc.data /etc/pf-blocked.data permit nopass joe as root cmd /sbin/pfctl args -f /etc/pf.conf
+    permit nopass joe as root cmd /bin/mv args /home/joe/bfc/accepted.data /etc/pf-accepted.data permit nopass joe as root cmd /bin/mv args /home/joe/bfc/blocked.data /etc/pf-blocked.data permit nopass joe as root cmd /sbin/pfctl args -f /etc/pf.conf

-Update `/etc/pf.conf` to block the traffic:
+Update `/etc/pf.conf` to load the IP addresses:

+    table <accepted> persist file "/etc/pf-accepted.data"
     table <blocked> persist file "/etc/pf-blocked.data"

-    # This line should be added early in the configuration file.
+Update `/etc/pf.conf` to accept and block traffic from the tables.
+For example:

+    # Accept incoming traffic from hosts in <accepted> table to connect to
+    # port 22, and block other hosts to connect to port 22.
+    pass in quick on egress proto tcp from <accepted> to egress port 22 block in quick on egress proto tcp from any to egress port 22

+    # Block all incoming traffic from hosts in <blocked> table:
     block in quick from <blocked> to any

 Update crontab to run BFC periodically: